 The steel wool will scrape off any loose rust and corrosion from the surface of the tank.
 Be sure to use gentle pressure when scrubbing so that you don’t damage the metal.

-STEP 4: Soak Again in Vinegar
+STEP 4: Soak Again in Vinegar for Added Shine

 Once you have removed all the rust with steel wool, it’s time to give the tank another soak in vinegar.
-Pour distilled white vinegar into the tank until it is full and then seal it with the spare piece of cloth or towel.
+Pour distilled white vinegar into the tank until it is full and then seal it with a spare piece of cloth or towel.

 Let the tank sit for at least 6 hours so that the vinegar can work its magic.

-STEP 5: Remove Rust with Paint Scraper
+STEP 5: Rust Cleaning with Paint Scraper for Ultimate Gloss

 After 6 hours have passed, remove the tank from the vinegar and start scraping away at the rust with a paint scraper.
 The paint scraper will scrape any remaining rust and corrosion from the surface of the tank.